Shimizu-Technology/crab_daddy_frontend/docs/paypal_integration.md

 # PayPal Integration Guide

-This document explains how to set up and use PayPal's Advanced/Expanded Checkout in the Hafaloha system.
+This document explains how to set up and use PayPal's Advanced/Expanded Checkout in the Crab Daddy system.

 ## Overview

-Hafaloha uses PayPal's Advanced (Expanded) Credit and Debit Card Payments for payment processing.
+Crab Daddy uses PayPal's Advanced (Expanded) Credit and Debit Card Payments for payment processing.
 This integration includes:

 1. Direct PayPal payments
 2. Credit/debit card payments processed through PayPal